yohman/pfhp/README.md

 </span>

-While the original intent of these documents was to abolish Christianity, it is uncertain as to whether or not such actions were taken due to the content of the registry.
-Moreover, with little effort to centralize and standardize the collection process, the documents were deemed to have little value, and many records were thrown away or lost entirely over the years.
-What did survive have become a treasure-trove for historical demographers, allowing for an unprecedented view into population statistics in early modern Japan.
+While the original intent of these documents was to abolish Christianity, it is uncertain as to whether or not it served to fulfill its purpose.
+Moreover, with little effort to centralize and/or standardize the collection process, the documents were deemed to have little value.
+The decentralized nature of the documents inevitably led to many documents being thrown away or lost entirely over the years.
+What did survive—and a good portion managed to do so—have become a treasure-trove for historical demographers, allowing for an unprecedented view into population statistics in early modern Japan.

-## Two villages, from 1716 to 1869
+## "Big data" for two villages, from 1716 to 1869
 <img src="image-14.png" width=400>

-Of the surviving documents, two villages stand out as having an almost complete annual coverage.
-Located in Fukushima Prefecture, Niita Village and Shimomoriya Village's combined registry data consists of 118,879 total records.
-The dataset consists of 61 columns, combining for a total of 7.2 million data points.
+Of the surviving documents, two villages stand out as having the most complete set of annual coverage.
+Located in Fukushima Prefecture, Niita Village and Shimomoriya village's combined registry data consists of 118,879 total records.
+The dataset consists of 61 columns, amassing a total of 7.2 million data points.

 ### Missing data
 As "complete" as the data may be, it is not without gaps.
 The following table illustrates where data is lacking for each village.